Degrees and Certifications:

 Ms. Christine Yeriazarian

 I am Mrs. Yeriazarian, but most of my students call me Mrs. Y, and I am delighted to have you in my class!
-I have enjoyed teaching English for 14 years and this is my second year teaching at HAIS.
+I have enjoyed teaching English for 15 years and this is my fourth year teaching at HAIS.
 Throughout this year we will explore works of fiction and non-fiction to improve our literacy, our writing ability, and our understanding of the world around us.
 I believe it is a privilege to teach children, and I will do whatever necessary to help you be successful.
 Please reach out to me if you need any help.

 If you are going to be absent for any reason, please email me, and I will send you any assignments and classwork.